Unpacking Hateful Memes: Presupposed Context and False Claims: Related Work.

+Following Vendrell’s framework of hate~\cite{vendrell2021hate}, we focus on \textit{malicious hate} and \textit{ideological hate}, which are the forms most commonly studied in hate speech detection.
+Hate speech is generally defined by institutions and platforms as content that conveys negative sentiment toward a target group~\cite{eu2008,un,meta2025,x2023,youtube2025}.
+In this work, hateful memes are treated as a multimodal form of hate speech, with memes serving as the medium.

+\textbf{Hateful Meme Detection.} The \textit{Hateful Memes Challenge}~\cite{kiela2020hateful} established a standard benchmark and showed that unimodal models such as BERT~\cite{devlin2018bert} and Faster R-CNN~\cite{ren2016faster} perform substantially worse than multimodal models such as VisualBERT~\cite{li2019visualbert}, motivating later work on multimodal fusion~\cite{zhang2020hateful,suryawanshi2020multimodal,kumar2022hate}.
+Since hateful memes often require social and cultural context, many studies fine-tune pretrained multimodal models for the task~\cite{lippe2020multimodal,zhu2020enhance,zhou2021multimodal,velioglu2020detecting,pramanick2021momenta}.
+Another line of work converts images into captions and feeds caption-text pairs into PLMs~\cite{cao2023prompting,ji2023identifying,mokady2021clipcap,liu2019roberta}.
+However, caption-based approaches are sensitive to caption quality and may omit critical cues such as race or gender~\cite{cao2023pro}.
+To address this issue, Pro-Cap uses targeted prompting with BLIP-2~\cite{cao2023pro,li2023blip}, while ISSUES maps images into single-word tokens through textual inversion~\cite{burbi2023mapping,baldrati2023zero}.
+More recently, RGCL improves discrimination through contrastive learning~\cite{mei2024improving}, ExplainHM introduces LLM-generated explanations~\cite{lin2024towards,touvron2023llama}, and Mod-HATE studies low-resource adaptation with task-specific LoRAs~\cite{cao2024modularized}.

-\textbf{MLLMs for image classification.} Multimodal large language models (MLLMs)~\cite{liu2024visual,liu2024llava,li2023blip,bai2023qwen} represent a broad category of models that integrate visual information into language models.
-Leveraging the extensive knowledge acquired during pre-training, MLLMs have been applied to image classification tasks.
-One research line employs the decoded text from MLLMs: instead of directly predicting labels, the models generate image captions or infer descriptive statements, which are then processed by another language model~\cite{lin2024towards} for prediction.
-Another direction explores the latent representation of MLLMs.
-Prior work~\cite{zhang2024visually} revealed that, although key visual information for classification is retained in the latent space, it is not effectively decoded by the model.
-In this work, we leverage the latent features of MLLMs to address hateful meme classification.
+\textbf{MLLMs for image classification.} MLLMs~\cite{liu2024visual,liu2024llava,li2023blip,bai2023qwen} have recently been used for image classification in two main ways.
+One line relies on decoded text, such as captions or inferred statements, which are then passed to another language model for prediction~\cite{lin2024towards}.
+The other uses latent representations directly.
+Prior work shows that MLLMs retain useful information in their latent space even when it is not effectively decoded in textual outputs~\cite{zhang2024visually}.
+Motivated by this finding, we leverage latent MLLM features for hateful meme classification.